thatjomarguy/Python/README.md

 # Python
-Python Files - From Engineering Programming II
+Python Files - From Engineering Programming II and side projects

-# Includes
+# File Preview
-Some Pulling from Resting API, JSON files, and some basic Python codes from classes
+Pulling from Resting API, JSON files, and some basic Python codes from classes
 * FlightSearch
 * List Functions
 * Python Dictionary